Kuvelet/Pricing_ChassisParts/README.md

 | Tie Rod & Aluminum      | 0.200281369   | 1.521492023 | 0.996425862 |
 | Tie Rod End & Aluminum  | -0.103081544  | 1.679375693 | 0.996434024 |
 | Lateral Arm & Aluminum  | -0.626185764  | 1.602068379 | 0.996676162 |

+## Pricing

+**1)** The pricing Excel tab contains structured data for each product SKU to support strategic pricing analysis.
+Each row represents a unique product and includes its **SKU**, which serves as the unique identifier, along with its **Category** (such as Ball Joint or Control Arm) and **Material** (e.g., Steel or Aluminum), which can influence pricing patterns.
+The **Own_Vendor_LDP** column reflects the Landed Duty Paid cost—our actual cost to bring the product into inventory, including shipping, duties, and associated fees.
+The **Cost_to_Retailer** column shows the current wholesale price we offer to retailers.
+Together, these fields form the foundation of our pricing model, allowing us to calculate markup, compare against competitors, and identify opportunities for pricing optimization.

+**2)** The **Own_Markup** column represents the markup factor we apply when pricing a product for wholesale.
+It is calculated by dividing the **Cost_to_Retailer** by the **Own_Vendor_LDP** (our landed cost).
+In other words, this value shows how much higher our selling price to the retailer is compared to our actual cost of acquiring the product.
+A markup of 1.5, for example, indicates that the product is sold to the retailer at a price that is 50% higher than our landed cost.
+This field is crucial for understanding profitability on a per-product basis and plays a key role in determining whether proposed pricing adjustments maintain sufficient margin.
+It also serves as a constraint in our pricing strategy to ensure we never set prices that result in a markup below a threshold (e.g., 1.4), which could jeopardize financial viability.